antfneves/spotify_top_songs_project/README.md

   - Module 5: Batch processing with Spark.
   - Module 6: Streaming with Kafka.

-For my project i decided to analyze the top Spotify songs currently trending in the world.
+For my project I decided to analyze the top Spotify songs currently trending in the world.
 I wanted to discover which are the artists most listened to in a specific country and check if the level of the songs danceability, explicitness and instrumentalness have a relation with the popularity of the song.
+I choose this [dataset](https://www.kaggle.com/datasets/asaniczka/top-spotify-songs-in-73-countries-daily-updated) that presents the top songs currently trending for over 70 countries which is updated daily.